Episode 86

 Transcript:

+Five of my favorite quotes from Rick Rubin's book The Creative Act.
+Number one, zoom in and obsess, zoom out and observe.
+We get to choose.
+So this one matters to me because it highlights the importance of shifting perspective in the creative process, allowing for both.
+Deep focus and broad and high awareness.
 So the difference between strategy and ideation and long range planning, which I absolutely love.
 And then also going deep into, I. The creation and obsessing over the words of a song, the specific shades of color on a website, the steps of a customer journey, which I also love, and I, I love the, the fact that you can zoom in and zoom out and get to create in different ways from both vantage points.